MH370 report says plane in 'increasing rate of descent' when it vanished

 John Dawson, a partner at Carneys Lawyers, said he had been advised he would receive the information by the end of the month.
 The information is to include the most recent medical certificates held by the flight crew.

+"If MAS or the insurance company is releasing this information in Australia, either of their own volition or under a court order, then I don’t understand why the information shouldn’t also be released for the families in Malaysia," Subathirai Nathan said.

-(Reporting by Jonathan Barrett and Colin Packham.
-Writing by Jane Wardell.; Editing by Michael Perry and Nick Macfie)
+Reporting by Jonathan Barrett and Colin Packham.
+Additional reporting by Rozanna Latiff in KUALA LUMPUR.
+Writing by Jane Wardell.; Editing by Michael Perry, Nick Macfie and Alison Williams